Positionality in $\Sigma_0^2$ and a completeness result: Introduction

 over finite arenas.
 Nowadays, many proofs are known that establish positionality of mean\=/payoff games over finite arenas.

 Later, and in a different context, Emerson and Jutla~\cite{EJ91} as well as Mostowski~\cite{Mostowski:1991} independently established positionality of the parity objective

 over arbitrary arenas.
-This result was used to give a direct proof of the possibility of complementing automata over infinite trees, which is the key step in Rabin's celebrated proof of decidability of S2S~\cite{Rabin69}.
+This result was used to give a direct proof of the possibility of complementing automata over infinite trees, which is the key step in modern proofs of Rabin's theorem on decidability of S2S~\cite{Rabin69}.
 By now, several proofs are known for positionality of parity games, some of which apply to arbitrary arenas.

 Both parity games and mean\=/payoff games have been the object of considerable attention over the past three decades; we refer to~\cite{NathBook} for a thorough exposition.
 By symmetry, these games are positional not only for Eve but also for the opponent, a property we call \emph{bi-positionality}.
 Parity and mean\=/payoff objectives, as well as the vast majority of objectives that are considered in this context, are \emph{prefix\=/independent}, that is, invariant under adding or removing finite prefixes.